top of page

 Red Light Therapy is most effective when integrated as a complementary treatment.
 Pairing it with other modalities enhances the overall care provided to the horse, creating a synergistic approach to healing and well-being.
 Check out the blogs below on how red light complements other therapies:

-In essence, Red Light Therapy emerges as a beacon of holistic healing for equine lameness, tapping into the body's natural mechanisms to promote recovery, reduce pain, and elevate the overall quality of life for our cherished equine companions.
+Red Light Therapy emerges as a beacon of holistic healing for equine lameness, tapping into the body's natural mechanisms to promote recovery, reduce pain, and elevate the overall quality of life for our cherished equine companions.

 Diverse Treatment Options for Equine Lameness